 About the Internship

->

-> The Carter Center’s internship program offers a diverse set of opportunities for students and recent graduates to enhance their skills and explore career options in their fields.
-Although the day-to-day responsibilities of interns and graduate assistants across different programs may vary, all share the following networking and career development opportunities:
+The Carter Center’s internship program offers a diverse set of opportunities for students and recent graduates to enhance their skills and explore career options in their fields.
+Although the day-to-day responsibilities of interns across different programs may vary, all share the following networking and career development opportunities:

->

-> - Substantive work experience: less than 30% of interns’ responsibilities include administrative duties
+- Substantive work experience: less than 30% of interns’ responsibilities include administrative duties

 - Work directly in your fiend of study, gaining valuable knowledge that can enhance your professional development

 - Make professional connections and form networks with an international non-government environment

 - Speaker series, featuring Carter Center staff and other invited guests